 Size Of The Kitchen

 Note down the dimensions and space of your kitchen, the existing ventilation options and your cooking/eating habits.
-Also, check your kitchen’s internal construction and overall structure and layout so that the final design and look matches your expectations and vision.
+Also, check your kitchen’s internal construction and overall structure and layout so that the final design, kitchen chimney size and look matches your expectations and vision.

-The size of the chimney largely depends on the size of your stove.
-Most common sizes of the chimney designs are 60 centimetre and 90 centimetres.
-If you have a two-burner stove or a single burner stove, you can opt for a 60 cms chimney.
-And for a three-four burner stove pick a 90-centimetre chimney.
+kitchen chimney size itself largely depends on the size of your stove.
+The standard chimney sizes are 60 centimeter and 90 centimeters.
+If you have a two-burner stove or a single burner stove, you can opt for a 60 centimeter kitchen chimney dimensions.
+And for a three-four burner stove pick a 90-centimetre kitchen chimney size.

 Ensure that the filter of the chimney functions well so that it can efficiently absorb all the heat and grease at every stage of handling the air.
-There are three basic types of chimney filter – carbon filter, cassette filter, baffle filter.
+There are three basic chimney filter types – carbon filter, cassette filter and baffle filter.

 Modular chimney designs these days come with filter-less technology.
 A chimney without any filters requires less cleaning.
 They are equipped with oil collectors and an in-built cleaning feature.
-These designs are a bit on the costlier side, but sure takes away the burden of cleaning it.
+These designs are a bit on the costlier side, but are sure to take away the burden of cleaning it.